-The chassis of an off-road motorcycle directly influences riding stability, traction, and comfort.
-Incorrect tuning can lead to loss of control, quicker fatigue, and an insecure riding experience.
-This article explains the five most common chassis problems and provides practical solutions to improve your riding experience.
+The suspension of an off-road motorcycle directly affects riding stability, traction, and comfort.
+Incorrect tuning can lead to loss of control, faster fatigue, and an unsafe riding experience.
+This article explains the five most common suspension problems and provides practical solutions to improve your riding experience.

 1. The suspension is too soft – lack of support and unstable handling